FIRE Movement 2026: Your Complete Guide to Financial Independence

 FIRE Investment Strategy

 Most FIRE practitioners invest in low-cost, diversified index funds — particularly total stock market and international index funds.
 The strategy is simple: invest consistently, keep fees under 0.1–0.2%, and avoid trying to time the market.
+Our investment calculator can project how your portfolio grows at different contribution levels.

 After reaching FI, many FIRE retirees maintain a portfolio of 60–80% stocks and 20–40% bonds plus a cash cushion covering 1–2 years of expenses.
 This asset allocation balances growth with stability to sustain withdrawals for potentially 40–60 years of retirement.